 Section 4: Results

-The implementation of the data-driven rapid optimization system and the high confidence delivered by the predictive performance model led to a significant increase in market share, with a YoY subscription growth of 8% in a fiercely competitive vertical.
+The implementation of the data-driven smart and rapid optimization system led to a significant increase in market share, with a YoY subscription growth of 8% in a highly-competitive vertical.

-This case study demonstrates the significant impact of predictive performance intelligence on achieving business objectives.
-By overcoming the news publishing company’s unique set of challenges via implementation of highly actionable and transformative predictive modeling, followed by data integration, automation and optimization, Hawthorne was able to drive impressive results.
+This case study demonstrates the significant impact of data gathering and the implementation of a data-driven marketing strategy on achieving business objectives.
+By overcoming unique challenges posed to LA Times, Hawthorne was able to drive impressive results.

 brand success?
 Look to the hawthorne team